Francis

 hereinbefore described, to their original condition mav be

-agenthas been washed out.
-It will thus be obvious that the
+germicidal agenthas been washed out.
+It will thus be obvious

-scientific investigation of the tissues, etc., of any specimens
+that the scientific investigation of the tissues, etc., of any

-may be postponed indefinitely without fear of any decomposition or
+specimens may be postponed indefinitely without fear of any

-keep them in the agent, although specimens preserved for future
+to keep them in the agent, although specimens preserved for

 The specimens may however be left in the agent indefinitely.

-which the tissues or cells collapse or distort before the allium
+in which the tissues or cells collapse or distort before the

-enters them.
-A fixative, as alcohol or formaldehyde, is used which
+allium enters them.
+A fixative, as alcohol or formaldehyde, is

-causes the aIlium to enter the cells more quickly, in fact, so
+used which causes the aIlium to enter the cells more quickly, in

-quickly that such tissues are preserved by the oil of allium in
+fact, so quickly that such tissues are preserved by the oil of

 It is only necessary to use a fixative when the cells are not